openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 #### Authorization Errors {#authorization-errors}

-If the Credential Request does not contain an Access Token that enables issuance of a requested credential, or client authentication credentials when required, the Credential Endpoint MUST return an error response as defined in section 3 of [@!RFC6750].
+If the Credential Request does not contain an Access Token that enables issuance of a requested credential, the Credential Endpoint MUST return an error response as defined in section 3 of [@!RFC6750].

 The following additional parameter are defined in addition to those already defined in section 3.1 of [@!RFC6750]: